-- 1. The individual contribution of each institution shall be raised at least annually and shall be calculated pro-rata to the amount of its liabilities excluding own funds and covered deposits, with respect to the total liabilities, excluding own funds and covered deposits, of all the institutions authorised in the territories of the participating Member States. - 1a.Each year the individual contributions shall be calculated to ensure that the contributions due by all the institutions authorised in the territories of the participating Member States shall amount to 10 % of the target level.
+- 1. The individual contribution of each institution shall be raised at least annually and shall be calculated pro-rata to the amount of its liabilities excluding own funds and covered deposits, with respect to the total liabilities, excluding own funds and covered deposits, of all the institutions authorised in the territories of the participating Member States. - 1a.
+Each year the Board shall calculate the individual contributions to ensure that the contributions due by all the institutions authorised in the territories of the participating Member States shall amount to 10 % of the target level.